-This twenty-day course covers motor operation, such as drive trains, brakes, fuel, exhaust, cooling, electrical, suspension, steering, and coupling; shift patterns, securing loads, and principles of maneuvering; laws and regulations, log books, bill of lading, and trip reports.
+This nineteen-day course covers motor operation, such as drive trains, brakes, fuel, exhaust, cooling, electrical, suspension, steering, and coupling; shift patterns, securing loads, and principles of maneuvering; laws and regulations, log books, bill of lading, and trip reports.
 Safety is emphasized throughout the course.
 Practical application is provided through field exercises and road trips.
-Course consist of approximately 190 clock hours of class/lab time and 44 clock hours of behind the wheel time.
+Course consists of approximately 190 clock hours of class/lab time and 44 clock hours of behind the wheel time.
 (F, S, Su)

-ECH2012Survey of Early Childhood EducationECH2013Survey of Early Childhood Education
+ECH 2013 Survey of Early Childhood Education